Save the date! More details coming soon!

 What to Bring

-- Lunch and a water bottle(s) and a thermos filled with a warm beverage.
+- A water bottle(s) and a thermos filled with a warm beverage.

 - Winter-appropriate footwear.
 If snowy/icy, consider snowshoes and ice cleats (Micro Spikes, Yak Traks, etc.) for secure footing.